 When will it become mandatory to set up a whistleblowing system?

-Starting from 17 December 2023 at the latest, the requirement to establish a whistleblowing system will also apply to legal entities with 50 to 249 employees.
+By 17 December 2023 at the latest, the the obligation to maintain a whistleblower system will also apply to legal entities with 50 to 249 employees.

 For whom will it become mandatory to set up a whistleblowing system?